-The questions are whether these excellent results will remain constant over time, whether they will be reproducible by other units and whether larger numbers will reflect the same figures.
+However, there are questions whether these excellent results will remain constant over time.
+Whether they will be reproducible by other units and whether larger numbers will reflect the same figures.
 Other units are also starting to report their experience.
 Another unit in the US has recently reported their first 100 cases with similar good results.

 A double-blinded randomised study is currently being conducted in Quebec City, Canada, comparing SADI-S to the Duodenal switch.

-Surgeons across the world are following the progress in this field with great interest and it was discussed in depth at the First Duodenal Switch Consensus Conference held in Quebec City, Canada in June 2016.
+Surgeons across the world are following the progress in this field with great interest.
+It was discussed in depth at the First Duodenal Switch Consensus Conference held in Quebec City, Canada in June 2016.

 Take Home Message

+In terms of bariatric surgery on the Gold Coast, we never offer procedures unless there is sufficient training and research involved.
 We offer SADI-S to selected patients after full disclosure of the current status of the procedure.
-All patients are assessed and followed up long-term by a multidisciplinary team with similar protocols as units performing the duodenal switch.
+All patients are thoroughly assessed on their current health, medical conditions, and weight loss history, etc. Then patients are followed up long-term by a multidisciplinary team with similar protocols as units performing the duodenal switch.